 The company entered into a deed of adherence with the CAA and the Trustees of the Civil Aviation Authority Pension Scheme (CAAPS) whereby the company was admitted to participate in CAAPS from 1 April 1996.
 CAAPS is a fully funded defined benefit scheme providing benefits based on final pensionable salaries.
 At 31 March 2001, the business of NATS was separated from the CAA.
 As a consequence, NATS became a 'non associated employer' which requires the assets relating to the liabilities of NATS active employees at 31 March 2001 to be separately identified within the CAAPS.
 CAAPS was divided into two sections to accommodate this, namely the CAA section and the NATS section, and a series of common investment funds was established in which both sections participate for investment purposes.
 The assets and membership of the scheme prior to transfer were allocated between these sections in accordance with Statutory Instrument 2001 Number 853, Transport Act 2000 (Civil Aviation Authority Pension Scheme) Order 2001.
 The assets of the scheme are held in a separate trustee administered fund.
-CAAPS is governed by a board of Trustees, as well as an independent chairman.
+CAAPS is governed by a board of Trustees which is responsible for implementing the funding and investment strategy.
+The board comprises six employer (NATS and CAA) and six member-nominated trustees, as well as an independent chair.

 During 2009 the company introduced a number of reforms to manage the cost and risk of pensions.
 The defined benefit pension scheme was closed to new joiners with effect from 31 March 2009.
-In addition, from 1 January 2009, annual increases in pensionable salaries were limited to a maximum increase in the retail price index (RPI) plus 0.5%.
+In addition, from 1 January 2009, annual increases in pensionable pay were limited to a maximum increase in the retail price index (RPI) plus 0.5%.
 A defined contribution scheme was also introduced for new joiners (see above).
 Finally, pension salary sacrifice arrangements were introduced with effect from 1 April 2009.

 During 2013 the company consulted on further pension reforms to mitigate rising pension costs.
-These included a change to the limit on increases in pensionable salaries to a maximum of the consumer price index (CPI) plus 0.25%.
+These included a change to the limit on increases in pensionable pay to a maximum of the consumer price index (CPI) plus 0.25%.
 In addition, the Trustees consulted members of the scheme on a change to the indexation of future service at CPI, rather than RPI.
 These reforms were agreed by staff.